u-sahin/Starbucks-Project-Udacity/README.md

 This is due to the amount of occurences of the offer type.
 While majority classes were performing well, minority classes didn’t perform well, due to the imbalanced dataset.

+After changing the sample amount of each event, I was able to increase the accuracy by a tiny bit.
+This shows that, with a more balanced dataset, it is possible to increase the accuracy.

 ## Licensing, Authors, Acknowledgements, etc. <a name="licensing"></a>
 Must give credit to Starbucks for the data.
 Otherwise, feel free to use the code here as you would like!